devonorourke/mysosoup/docs/database_construction.md

 5. Lepidopterans
 6. all other Insects

-See the R script `bold_datapull.R` for implementation on how data was queried; notably, I did not follow the vignette exactly.
+See the R script [bold_datapull_arths.R](https://github.com/devonorourke/mysosoup/blob/master/scripts/r_scripts/bold_datapull_arths.R) script for implementation on how data was queried; notably, I did not follow the vignette exactly.
 One particular sticking point was how the names are derived when using the `taxize` library - I found that it can erronously _miss_ some taxa because of different names being applied to a group.
 One such instance I identified occurred between the NCBI name of `Psocoptera` while BOLD uses the term `Psocodea`; the distinction is that NCBI things `Psocodea` is a superOrder instead of just an Order, and BOLD doesn't do the super/supra level distinctions.
 Because of this discrepency, you'd completely miss all `Psocodea` records if you followed the vignette exactly.

 The retrieved records were split into two files: the first is a file containing sequence information with a particular format of taxonomic information, while the second contains metadata with taxonomy information in a different format.
 The first file taxonomic info is formatted in a way to produce the expected delimiters used with QIIME2 and Vsearch tools want (in case you want to dereplicate, for example), while the metadata file contained the various attributes for each Sequence ID, as well as the Phylum through Species taxa names in their original format (ie. not concatenated together).
 The latter allows us to quickly parse and tally the data as we impose certain filters.